godotengine/godot-website/collections/_article/announcing-gogodotjam.md

 ### Who are the people behind the festival?

 Several active members of the community have partnered up to bring Go Godot Jam to life.
-The organisers are:
+The organizers are:

 -   [bitbrain](https://bit.ly/3eabbDD)
 -   [PlayWithFurcifer](https://bit.ly/3ud1A4t)